Toussaint-Guillaume Picquet de la Motte: American Revolutionary War

-On 18 December 1779, he attacked a British squadron under the command of Admiral Hyde Parker that was attempting to blockade a French convoy off Martinique; in the ensuing Battle of Martinique, La Motte-Picquet so impressed Hyde Parker that he sent him a letter of congratulation:
+On 18 December 1779, he attacked a British squadron under the command of Admiral Hyde Parker that was attempting to blockade a French convoy off Martinique; in the ensuing Battle of Martinique, La Motte-Picquet so impressed Parker that he sent him a letter of congratulation:

-In 1781, as commander of a nine-vessel squadron that included three frigates, Picquet de la Motte intercepted the fleet of Admiral Rodney en route from St. Eustatius which the British had captured in February 1781.
-Picquet de la Motte captured 26 British ships, along with Rodney's plunder in the amount of 5 million sterling.
+On 2 May 1781, as commander of a nine-vessel squadron that included three frigates, Picquet de la Motte encountered a British convoy of 30 merchantmen en route from Sint Eustatius which the British had captured in February 1781.
+The convoy's escort, consisting of four warships under Admiral George Rodney and Commodore William Hotham, was unable to resist Picquet de la Motte's squadron, which captured 22 merchantmen which were taken to Brest and sold along with their cargos for 8 million livres.
 Soon afterwards he was promoted to Lieutenant General of the Naval Armies.

-Death
+Death and legacy

 After fifty-two years of service and severe attacks of gout in his later years, La Motte-Piquet died on 11 June 1791 in Brest, aged 70.
 He was buried in the local graveyard.

-Legacy

 Five ships of the French Navy have been named La Motte-Picquet in his honour, the most recent being the F70-Type frigate Lamotte-Picquet, still in service as of 2020.
 A street in the 7th arrondissement of Paris, l'Avenue de la Motte-Picquet, is named after him.
 The Paris metro station La Motte-Picquet – Grenelle is located on the avenue, on the border of the 7th and 15th arrondissements of Paris.